-- Be careful not to strain your eyesight because it could tire you, also avoid contact with dusty or smoky environments.
+- Be careful not to strain your eyesight because it could tire you, and avoid contact with dusty or smoky environments.

 - Combine or prevent infections of the nose as well as bony sinuses.

-Finally, in this phase of practical treatment, it is recommended that the patient as far as possible not use penicillin ointments because these could easily cause eczema on the eyelids, aggravating the symptoms of the disease.
+Finally, in this phase of experimental treatment, it is recommended that the patient, as far as possible, not use penicillin ointments because these could easily cause eczema on the eyelids, aggravating the symptoms of the disease.

-There are very particular conjunctivitis that should be treated as soon as possible by a specialist doctor, more if it occurs in children; for example, gonococcal or purulent conjunctivitis in newborns, given that they could develop rapidly in ulcers of the cornea and even, and in the worst cases, in definitive blindness .
+There are very particular conjunctivitis that should be treated as soon as possible by a specialist doctor, more if it occurs in children; for example, gonococcal or purulent conjunctivitis in newborns, given that they could develop rapidly in ulcers of the cornea and even in the worst cases, in definitive blindness.

-The most common conjunctivitis, such as catarrhal conjunctivitis or acute conjunctivitis, can perfectly be treated following the practical indications indicated above.
+The most common conjunctivitis, such as catarrhal conjunctivitis or acute conjunctivitis, can ideally be treated following the aforementioned practical indications.

-Now, however, the conjunctivitis tracamatosa or granulosa, characterized by the presence of thick and fleshy granulations, concerns only the inner part of the upper eyelid.
+Now, however, the conjunctivitis tracamatosa or granulosa, characterized by thick and fleshy granulations, concerns only the inner part of the upper eyelid.

-Because trachomatous or granular conjunctivitis is a variant of inflammation of the most delicate contagious conjunctiva, which could even be responsible for causing a definitive blindness of the patient, then it must be treated without further ado by a specialist doctor who will recommend or not recommend it. surgical intervention.
+Because trachomatous or granular conjunctivitis is a variant of inflammation of the most delicate contagious conjunctiva, which could even be responsible for causing definitive blindness in the patient, it must be treated without further ado by a specialist doctor who will recommend or not recommend it—surgical intervention.

 How can conjunctivitis be prevented?

-As we have said, conjunctivitis can be infectious, and in this case, the person may not have much defense mechanisms; however, in the rest of the cases it is recommended:
+As we have said, conjunctivitis can be infectious, and in this case, the person may not have many defense mechanisms; however, in the rest of the issues, it is recommended: